 Water - there's a lot of water in this bread and it's the only liquid the recipe calls for.

-Salt - salt boosts the flavor of ciabatta bread but it also slows down the fermentation and enzyme activity in the dough.
+Salt – salt boosts the flavor of ciabatta bread but also slows down the fermentation and enzyme activity in the dough.
 It helps to strengthen and support volume as well.

 How to make ciabatta bread?